-- 3.3.1 A Medical Review Officer shall confirm a 'positive result' after discussion with the individual tested and the accredited laboratory. - 3.3.2 Transport operators shall treat a refusal to be tested for drugs and alcohol to be the same as if the individual had a 'positive result'. - 3.3.3 Transport operators shall not regard as a 'positive result' the detection of medicine disclosed by an individual, providing: - a) The medicine was disclosed before the test sample was collected; and - b) There is a legitimate explanation for the use and quantity of the drug that has been detected. - 3.3.4 Transport operators shall inform the person leading an investigation of the result of any relevant test for drugs and alcohol.
+- 3.3.1 A Medical Review Officer shall confirm a 'positive result' after discussion with the individual tested and the accredited laboratory. - 3.3.2 Transport operators shall treat a refusal to be tested for drugs and alcohol to be the same as if the individual had a 'positive result'. - 3.3.3 Transport operators shall inform the person leading an investigation of the result of any relevant test for drugs and alcohol.

-- G 3.3.5 The result of the drug testing procedure may have consequences for the future employment of the individual tested.
-Therefore, a discussion is necessary to establish whether there is a legitimate medical explanation for using the drug or the quantity of the drug detected. - G 3.3.6 Gathering evidence is crucial to an investigation.
+- G 3.3.4 The result of the drug testing procedure may have consequences for the future employment of the individual tested.
+Therefore, a discussion is necessary to establish whether there is a legitimate medical explanation for using the drug or the quantity of the drug detected. - G 3.3.5 Gathering evidence is crucial to an investigation.
 The result of drugs and alcohol tests form part of the evidence and help investigators establish causes of adverse events.

-- G 3.3.7 A 'positive test' is the detection of any amount of a drug that is being tested for, in an appropriate laboratory test. - G 3.3.8 A 'positive result' is the confirmation (after requirement 3.3.1 has been met) that there is no legitimate medical explanation for the use of the drug or the quantity of the drug detected. - G 3.3.9 Doctors with specific competence in this field, known as a Medical Review Officer (MRO), manage the process of deciding whether a 'positive test' constitutes a 'positive result'.
-The Association of Rail Industry Occupational Physicians (ARIOPS) can offer guidance on the appropriate level of training and competence for MROs. - G 3.3.10 The MRO works closely with the testing laboratory and the sample donor to determine whether a positive laboratory test constitutes a 'positive result'.
-The MRO communicates the outcome to the employer.
+- G 3.3.6 A 'positive test' is the detection of any amount of a drug that is being tested for, in an appropriate laboratory test.
+A positive test does not determine impairment.
+It only determines the presence of a substance. - G 3.3.7 A 'positive result' is the confirmation (after requirement 3.3.1 has been met) that there is no legitimate medical explanation for the use of the drug or the quantity of the drug detected. - G 3.3.8 Some employees may try to avoid being tested rather than refusing outright.
+Therefore, it is good practice to notify them that they have been selected for random testing when it is clear there are no work-related barriers to the test. - G 3.3.9 The Medical Review Officer (MRO) manages the process of deciding whether a 'positive test' constitutes a 'positive result'.
+The MRO works closely with the testing laboratory and the sample donor to determine whether a positive laboratory test constitutes a 'positive result' and communicates the outcome to the employer. - G 3.3.10 The MRO does not regard as a 'positive result' the detection of medicine disclosed by an individual, providing: - a) The medicine was disclosed before the test sample was collected; - b) There is a legitimate explanation for the use and quantity of the medicine that has been detected; and - c) The individual declared the use of the medicine to their manager before performing safety-critical tasks.